kr-g/xvenv/README.md

 # use case: build a whole source package

-e.g. when testing the build and installation when all sources are inside a single folder, cd into it and
+e.g. when testing the build and installation when all sources are inside a single folder on the harddrive already, `cd` into it and

 run